raybuhr/resume/machine_learning_engineer.md

 - Machine learning expert within the Braintree organization and focused on incorporating predictive modeling into our enterprise products.
 - Contributed to solutions in fraud detection, anomaly detection, customer churn prevention, financial forecasting, and card authorization optimization.
-- Deployed machine learng models to production environments using AWS Sagemaker and EMR, programming frameworks like Python scikit-learn and FastAPI, and application development tools Kubernetes and Airflow.
+- Deployed machine learning models to production environments using AWS Sagemaker and EMR, programming frameworks like Python scikit-learn and FastAPI, and application development tools Kubernetes and Airflow.
 - A/B tested multiple algorithms against each other, helping the team iteratively improve the quality and success of our ML solutions.
 - Partnered with product engineering team to build a OCR and NLP pipeline to automatically categorize chargeback dispute evidence uploaded by merchants to our platform.
 - Developed a logistic regression model to predict probability of winning a chargeback dispute based on evidence submitted, used to provide recommendations and help merchants improve both dispute response rate and win rate saving them $10K-$1.5M USD per year in chargeback losses.